dde-labs/self-airflow-min/README.md

 # Self: Airflow Minimal

+Self Sandbox for create the best practice of Airflow with minimal generator DAG concept.
-This project implements **Airflow** for Production grade that does not use any Operator.
+I will implement it for the production grade that does not use any operator.

 > [!NOTE]
 > I will use Docker on WSL2 to provision the Airflow on my local machine.